pymupdf/PyMuPDF/docs/annot.rst

           * 'Line', 'Polyline', 'Polygon' annotations: use it to give applicable line end symbols a fill color other than that of the annotation *(changed in v1.16.16)*.

       :arg bool cross_out: *(new in v1.17.2)* add two diagonal lines to the annotation rectangle.
 'Redact' annotations only.
 If not desired, *False* must be specified even if the annotation was created with *False*.
       :arg int rotate: new rotation value.
 Default (-1) means no change.
-Supports 'FreeText' and several other annotation types (see `Annot.setRotation`), [#f1]_.
+Supports 'FreeText' and several other annotation types (see :meth:`Annot.setRotation`), [#f1]_.
 Only choose 0, 90, 180, or 270 degrees for 'FreeText'.
 Otherwise any integer is acceptable.

       :rtype: bool